AdaCore/gnatcoll-core/docs/memory.rst

 output to a somewhat usable format, `Dump` asks you to specify how many blocks it should output.

+*Debugging dangling pointer*
+Using a dangling pointer can lead (and usually it does) to no crash or no side effects.
+Frequently, freed buffers still contains valid data and are still part of pages owned by your process.
+Probably, this occurs more often on linux compare to windows.

+Writing 0 or 0xDD pattern when a memory is freed will be (because of the exception that will be thrown) detected at the first usage of a freed buffer.
+The crash occurrence will be higher and less random.
+This makes solid reproducer more easy to build.

+For dangling pointer usage debugging, use Memory_Free_Pattern parameter when calling `GNATCOLL.Memory.Configure` procedure.

 *Memory usage*
   Blocks are sorted based on the amount of memory they have allocated and is still allocated.
 This helps you find which part of your application